mistralmail/mistralmail/README.md

     go run cmd/gopistolet/*.go

-It will seed the database with a user with `username` and `password` as username and password.
+It will seed the database with a user with `username@example.com` and `password` as username and password.

 ## Development